 As strange as it sounds, the menus will usually just say cake, and maybe you will have some information about the ingredients too, like apple or pear.

-Baklavas are a common dessert staple across the region and in farther away parts of Northern Africa, Central Asia or the Middle East.
+Baklavas are a common dessert staple across the region and in farther away parts of Northern Africa, Central Asia or the Middle East, you can even find them in Sicily.
 They are made with copious amounts of honey, syrup and nuts, usually pistachios or almonds, layered between crunchy phyllo pastry.

 In Montenegro, baklavas are pretty common and easy to find in the dessert menus.
 They are an incredibly sweet dessert which I enjoy for the first two bites.
 They are a great companion to strong tea or coffee and a very sweet ending to any meal in Montenegro.

 Palačinke are humble pancakes elevated with wonderful fillings like chocolate, or simply some sugar or jam.
 They are very much like the french crepes but instead of serving them in folded triangles, they are rolled like cigars.

 Montenegro is starting to be known for its wines and for rakia, the distilled brandy from grapes.
 You cannot leave the country without trying some of the best of both so let me give you some suggestions for drinks to try in Montenegro.